Ewanrigg

 Early on, a development worker was employed using Big Local funding to coordinate and deliver the action plan and gain investment.
 The worker remained a key driving force throughout the programme, managing a small team of staff, who adapted to meet project needs and built volunteers’ capacity to develop their own projects.

 Training and support for residents to develop and lead activities and projects themselves was at the heart of the Ewanrigg Big Local partnership’s approach.
-Initially the partnership commissioned organisations to deliver activities, but projects such as the annual lantern festival were later delivered by volunteers who developed transferable skills and built their confidence while making a difference in their community.
+Initially the partnership commissioned organisations to deliver activities, but projects (like the annual lantern festival) were later delivered by volunteers who developed transferable skills and built their confidence while making a difference in their community.

 In 2023, the Ewanrigg Big Local partnership and ENTRA established The Centre West Cumbria, an incorporated legacy organisation.
 They secured ownership of a community centre from the local housing association, leveraged donations and gained £50,000 of private-sector funding.
 In the words of a partnership member, this enabled the community centre to continue as a hub of empowerment”, offering a packed programme of daily activities.
 The Maryport Matters magazine also carried on beyond Big Local, while the We Will youth mental health campaign left a legacy of enhanced awareness, skills and service provision.